Subaru Outback Insurance Rates

 Price estimates for individual coverage:

-Rate estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all states and for different Outback trim levels.
+Price estimates include $500 policy deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all U.S. states and for all Outback models.

 Price Range from Low to High